Guidelines for use of the Library taking into consideration the needs of other users, staff, the spaces and the collections.

-During term time there is a loan period of 2 weeks for undergraduates (although items may be renewed 5 times).
+During term time there is a loan period of two weeks for undergraduates (although items may be renewed five times).
 For postgraduates the term time loan period is from the date of borrowing until the last Wednesday of term.

 The fine for late return of term and vacation loans is 20p per volume per day.

 Loans may be recalled after one week when requested by other readers.
 Borrowers should watch their email for recall notices.
 Recalled items must be returned by the date specified in the recall notice.
 The fine for late return of recalled items is £1.50 per item per day.

 All term time loans must be returned by the final Wednesday of term unless special extensions have been granted beforehand.